 Defensive armament consists of two GAU-18A .50-caliber machine guns.

 The U.S. Air Force initially purchased 112 HH-60G Pave Hawk helicopters, though as of May 2016, 96 remain in service.
-Most of these are approaching their design airframe lifetime limit of 7,000 flight hours and several have surpassed that by as much as 3,000 hours.
-There are plans to replace them with a new HH-60W, a combat rescue helicopter based on the Sikorsky UH-60M Black Hawk.
-Currently, 21 U.S. Army UH-60Ls are being modified to replace HH-60G losses.
-The next version, the HH-60W, based on the Sikorsky UH-60M, is expected to enter the U.S. Air Force inventory by March 2020.
+Most of these are approaching their design airframe lifetime limit of 7,000 flight hours.
+Several have passed 10,000 hours.
+The Air Force will replace them with a new HH-60W, a combat rescue helicopter based on the Sikorsky UH-60M Black Hawk.
+21 U.S. Army UH-60Ls were modified to replace HH-60G losses.